Butterfield Surname Meaning, History & Origin

-Butterfield Surname Genealogy
+Butterfield Surname Meaning

-Butterfield Resources on
+Butterfield Surname Resources on The Internet

 - The Butterfield Family

 Butterfield Surname Ancestry

 - to America, Bermuda and Australia

 England.
 The main origin of Butterfields was a lost hamlet of that name near Todmorden in the West Riding of Yorkshire, near the border with Lancashire.